 Although all the Asian children were born in the UK, seven of the mothers had severe language difficulties with English.

 I still have a clear picture in my mind of Asif.
 On ward rounds he would be sitting on his bed and greet me with a cheery “How are you this morning Dr Littlewood?”.
 Quite a character.

 I was in the Royal Army Medical Corps in Malta between 1957 and 1959.
 Service personnel serving in Malta at that time were allowed to purchase items such as watches free of duty.
 However, they were left in customs and handed over to the owner on leaving the island.
 I bought a Rolex Tudor wrist watch with gold case for about £18 and opted for a gold back for which I think I paid an extra £5.
 I can’t remember exactly how much the watch cost.

 Now I had problems.
 The gold Rolex Tudor would be given to me at the airport and would obviously be declared and was not due for duty.
 However, the new Rolex Oyster would need to be declared and duty would need to be paid.
 I did not have any money left so I wore it.
 All went well.
 Subsequently, when I asked my brother Douglas if he would like to buy one of the watches he said, “I’ve already have a watch.
 What would I do with another one?”.
-So I still have the two watches!
+So, sixty five years later, I still have the two watches!